- D.J. Gugenheim

 A. Defend the Dog Who Asks for Space

-If one pup clearly signals “back off,” step in on their behalf—practice positive reinforcement by rewarding calm compliance with a quick treat from our Allergy Relief Chicken Breast Treats.
+If one pup clearly signals “back off,” step in on their behalf—practice positive reinforcement with a quick treat like our Chicken Breast Treats.

 B. Trust & Patience: Let Them Sort It Out